 The Radio Advertising Bureau (RAB), New York, the industry's trade organization in radio advertising sales, designated Coursolle the rating of "Certified Radio Marketing Consultant."
 He is a pioneer member and diamond pin member of this select group.
 Mr. Coursolle was approached by the late Pete Romanov, the RAB Regional Manager, Chicago, to join the RAB as an area representative.
 Mr. Coursolle, who at the time held stock in two stations, would have had to sell his interest to comply with RAB employee requirements, so he was unable to accept the offer.

 In 1971, the station Mr. Coursolle managed was awarded the fourth top position in news in the nation and Canada.
-The other top three stations were from Los Angeles and Chicago.
+The other top three stations were from Los Angeles, Chicago and Minneapolis.

 Perhaps his greatest example of perseverance is the period of time it took to obtain a 50,000-watt FM construction permit for the Fox Valley area.
 Coursolle began that trek in 1977.
 When it appeared that the Federal Communications Commission (FCC) would not make the grant, he sold the station in 1982.
 The station was repossessed in 1983 and Coursolle began again.
 In 1990, the FCC made the grant of 50,000 watts.
 WPKR was then constructed in just 57 days and began broadcasting on July 12, 1990.
 The station operated with as much power as any station in Chicago or Milwaukee.
 Mr. Coursolle was majority owner of WPKR.
 In April 1997, Coursolle added WPCK, a 6,000-watt station to his company.
 WPCK later received approval to increase power to 10,000 watts and relocate its tower closer to the Green Bay area.
 The stations were sold in 2003.